Groundcover plants, whether they're flowering or foliage plants - or even ferns - can help choke out weeds as they blanket the earth.

 Garden ferns can be used as foundation plants, a filler for garden beds that need a soft touch, or in a naturalized area of the yard that gets more shade than most plants like.

 Several perennials such as lantana and blue daze grow low and wide and can be used to fill in an area.
-And annuals like impatiens can blanket the ground for seasonal color (in sun or shade in winter, shade only in summer).

 How many plants do you need?